-Percentage of new sessions is another useful metric that tells you the number of first-time visitors to your site vs. returning visitors.
-Percentage of new sessions is calculated by dividing New Sessions by All Sessions.
-This metric can be considered as an indirect engagement metric, as a high number of returning visitors indicates that people are interested in your content and learning more about your business.
+The percentage of new sessions is calculated by dividing New Sessions by All Sessions.
+This metric can be considered an indirect engagement metric.
+Many returning visitors indicate that people are interested in your content and learning more about your business.

 Website Sessions by Source

-Website sessions by source is another useful metric for content marketing as it tells you which channels are performing well and which sources may be an opportunity for growth.
-Knowing which traffic sources perform best can also be useful in planning your content distribution strategy.
+Website sessions by source is another valuable metric for content marketing.
+It tells you which channels are performing well and which sources may be an opportunity for growth.
+Knowing which organic traffic sources perform best can also help plan your content distribution strategy.

 Average Time on Page

 Bounce rate is defined as the percentage of visitors that navigate away from a site after viewing only one page.
-In terms of content marketing, a high bounce rate can indicate that you need to add or adjust a call-to-action (CTAs) to the post.
-Aside from CTAs, you should also check the page speed and scan for potential any SEO issues with a site audit tool to improve bounce rate.
+A high bounce rate can indicate that you need to add or adjust a call-to-action (CTAs) to the post in content marketing.

 Pages Per Session

-Pages per session is defined as the average number of pages viewed during a single session.
-This is another useful metric to get an idea of an article’s level of engagement.
-One strategy to increase the average pages per session is to use interlinking in your content or linking to other pages with more information on the subject.
+Pages per session are defined as the average number of pages viewed during a single session.
+This is another valuable metric to get an idea of an article’s level of engagement.
+One strategy to increase the average pages per session is to use interlinking on your content or linking to other pages with more information on the subject.

-Without organic search traffic, there’s a good chance your content won’t deliver the leads or conversions you or your clients are looking for.
-In this section, we’ll look at five metrics related to your content’s performance in search engines.
+Without organic search traffic, there’s a good chance your content won’t deliver how many leads or conversions you or your clients are looking for.
+This section will look at five SEO metrics related to content performance in search engine results.

 Average position is another useful search metric that can tell you which content you should be focused on optimizing for a higher SERP ranking.
-For example, suppose an article is ranked at position 11 on page 2 of SERPs, this presents a huge SEO opportunity as it's estimated that 95% of searchers will never go past the first page.
-You can track the average position in Google Search Console or use our keyword rank tracker to monitor for changes in average position in both Google and Bing:
+For example, suppose an article is ranked at position 11 on page 2 of SERPs.
+In that case, this presents a considerable SEO opportunity as it's estimated that 95% of searchers will never go past the first page.

-Another useful metric that can influence your search rankings is the number and quality of backlinks.
-For example, with our backlink checker, you can track new and lost links, as well as additional metrics including Trust Flow, Citation Flow, and more.
+Another useful metric that can influence your keyword rankings is the number and quality of backlinks.
+For example, with our backlink checker, you can track new and lost links and additional metrics, including Trust Flow, Citation Flow, and more.

-Although traffic is a useful performance indicator of your content marketing strategy, the vast majority of clients and businesses care much more about leads and conversions.
-Specifically, being able to attribute a monetary value to your content marketing will go a long way to retaining clients over the long run.
+Although traffic is a valuable performance indicator, most clients and businesses care more about leads and conversions.
+Specifically, attributing a monetary value to your content marketing will go a long way to retaining clients over the long run.

-Also referred to as conversions, Goal Completions allow you to track the number of specific actions that a visitor took on the website.
-Goals can range from signing up for a newsletter, adding a product to cart, or completing a purchase.
-You can access Goal Completions for specific keywords with our Google Analytics integration under the Acquisition -> Organic Search tab:
+Also referred to as conversions, Goal Completions allow you to track the number of specific actions that website visitors take.
+Goals can range from signing up for a newsletter, adding a product to the cart, or completing a purchase.
+You can access Goal Completions for specific keywords with our GA integration under the Acquisition -> Organic Search tab:

-Goal Value is the monetary value associated with completing a specific goal.
-Assigning a Goal Value is optional in Google Analytics as not all goals have a clear monetary value.
-If you’re able to, however, taking the time to assign a dollar amount to goals allows you to tell a much clearer story to clients about the value of your services in relation to their business goals.
-You can find the Goal Value for specific pages under the Pages -> Landing Pages tab in Google Analytics:
+It is the monetary value associated with completing a specific goal.
+Assigning a Goal Value is optional in Google Analytics, as not all goals have a clear monetary value.
+However, if you can assign a dollar amount to goals, you can tell a story about your services concerning their business goals.
+You can find the Goal Value for specific pages under the Pages -> Landing Pages tab.

-Also referred to as Goal Completion Rate, tracking the conversion rate of your content allows you to determine how effectively you’re moving prospects from the awareness and consideration stage towards a conversion.
-Conversion rate also allows you to identify which pages may need further conversion rate optimization (CRO) if they’re below a specific baseline relative to other pages.
-When it comes to content marketing, examples of CRO best practices include adding call-to-actions throughout the page and clearly defining the next steps you want visitors to take.
+Also referred to as Goal Completion Rate, tracking how many pages convert allows you to determine how effectively you’re moving prospects from the awareness and consideration stage toward a conversion (like direct sales).
+This sales metric also identifies which pages may need further conversion rate optimization (CRO) if they’re below a specific baseline relative to other pages.
+For content marketing, examples of CRO best practices include adding call-to-actions throughout the page and clearly defining the next steps you want visitors to take.

-Page value is another useful metric in Google Analytics that tells you which are the most valuable pages in terms of how they contribute to the site’s revenue.
-Page value is defined as the average value of a page that a user visited before reaching the goal page or completing a transaction.
+Page value is another useful metric in Google Analytics that tells you the most valuable pages regarding how they contribute to the site’s revenue.
+Page value is the average value of a page that a user visits before reaching the goal page or completing a transaction.
 You can find both the average page value across all pages and specific values of each page under the Pages -> All pages tab with our Google Analytics integration:

 Summary: Content Marketing Metrics to Measure Success

-When creating a content marketing strategy for your agency or clients, it's essential to define the metrics you'll use to measure performance.
-Whether it's a certain number of leads or purchases, working backward from the ROI you're looking for allows you to specify the traffic and conversion rate you'll need to achieve those goals and get your clients to the top of the search engines.
+It's essential to define the content metrics you'll use to measure performance when creating a content marketing strategy for your agency or clients.
+Whether it's a certain number of sales metrics like leads or purchases, working backward from the ROI you're looking for allows you to specify the traffic and conversion rate you'll need to achieve those goals and get your clients to the top of the search engines.

-Each of these content marketing metrics is valuable to measure the success of your campaign, although looking at them as a whole in a unified dashboard allows you to pinpoint what's working and what needs refining.
-Whether it's changing the type of content you're creating or the distribution strategy, keep in mind that content marketing is an investment, and tracking these metrics will help you to succeed in the long-run.
+Each of these content marketing metrics is valuable to measure the success of your marketing campaigns.
+However, looking at them in a content marketing dashboard allows you to pinpoint what's working and what needs refining.
+Whether it's changing the type of content to improve bounce rate or the distribution strategy, keep in mind that content marketing is an investment.